OfficeDev/office-js-docs-pr/docs/quickstarts/outlook-quickstart-json-manifest.md

     npm start
     ```

-1. In Outlook, be sure you are using the Classic Ribbon.
+1. Use the Classic Ribbon in Outlook.
 The remainder of these instructions assume this.

 1. View a message in the [Reading Pane](https://support.microsoft.com/office/2fd687ed-7fc4-4ae3-8eab-9f9b8c6d53f0), or open the message in its own window.
 A new control group named **Contoso Add-in** appears on the Outlook **Home** tab (or the **Message** tab if you opened the message in a new window).
 The group has a button named **Show Taskpane** and one named **Perform an action**.

 1. Select the **Perform an action** button.
-It [executes a command](../develop/create-addin-commands.md?branch=outlook-json-manifest#step-5-add-the-functionfile-element), specifically, a small informational notification appears at the bottom of the message header, just below the message body.
+It [executes a command](../develop/create-addin-commands.md?branch=outlook-json-manifest#step-5-add-the-functionfile-element) to generate a small informational notification at the bottom of the message header, just below the message body.

 1. Choose the **Show Taskpane** button in the ribbon to open the add-in task pane.